Commercial Construction Loan Interest Rates: The Essential Guide

 Loan-to-Cost Ratio (LTC) and Down Payment

-The loan-to-cost ratio (LTC) in commercial construction loans refers to the percentage of the total project cost the lender finances.
-Typically, lenders only cover 60% to 80% of the project, and the borrower must cover the.
+The loan-to-cost ratio (LTC) in commercial construction loans refers to the percentage of the total project cost that the lender finances.
+Typically, lenders only cover 60% to 80% of the project, and the borrower must cover the rest.
 Borrowers who can cover a larger amount and provide a significant down payment typically receive a lower interest rate.
 You may have to carry private mortgage insurance (PMI) for down payments under 20%.

 Project Risk